Crock Pot Pulled Pork

 (small cinnamon candy)

 Melt butter and marshmellows in microwave in a large ceramic bowl.
 Stirring.
 Add Vanilla, Almond extract, and food coloring, and continue stirring.
 Add corn flakes and gently stir.
-Place large spoon size amount of the mix on a wax sheet, and shape in a round circle, and shape like a small wreath.
+Place large spoon size amount of the mix on a wax sheet, and shape in a round and wreath like circle shape.
 Add pieces of red candy.

 Healthy Recipes For The Holidays: